 130 Summit Ave.; Phone: 336-373-2043 Website

-The Greensboro Historical Museum became a division of the Libraries Department in 1997.
+The Greensboro History Museum became a division of the Libraries Department in 1997.
 Both institutions share an educational mission and dedication to celebrating the varied cultures that make up our community.